Welcome to the ultimate survival guide to traveling in Costa Rica!

 Driving

-Obviously with renting your own car, you can leave whenever you want, drive as fast as you want and go directly to your hotel/vacation rental/hostel.
-Car rentals in Costa Rica cost anywhere from $20-150 USD a day depending on the type of ca, time of year, availability, extras and insurance but this is the most flexible option.
-Check our driving in Costa Rica tips to get more information.
+Leave whenever you want, drive as fast as you want and go directly to your hotel/vacation rental/hostel.
+Car rentals in Costa Rica cost anywhere from $20-200 USD a day depending on the type of car, time of year, availability, extras and insurance.
+Save money with our Costa Rica car rental discount and get our freebies!

 Flying